Japan Digital Nomad Visa: Requirements, Eligibility, and How to Apply

 This setup makes the visa ideal for short-term stays rather than long-term relocation.

-Eligibility Checklist for Japan Digital Nomad Visa
+Japan Digital Nomad Visa Eligibility

 To qualify for the Japan digital nomad visa, applicants must meet several strict criteria: